knbz/security-advisor/network-insights.md

 * containers that send out or consume significantly more data than normal to or from specific peers
 * the level of surveying of a particular increased significantly

  After the model is developed, deviations from the learned model are detected, and when an alarming change is exhibited, Network Insights posts a finding to the Security Advisor dashboard.
 Findings are summarized in the 'Network: Anomalies in Traffic' card.
 The card introduces two Key Risk Indicators (KRIs).
-The 'Higher than normal reconnaissance or data exchange activity' KRI counts findings related to abnormal interactions detected between the cluster and external peers, while the 'Outbound approach to a new server' KRI counts findings related to new detected servers approaches by the cluster.
+The 'Higher than normal reconnaissance or data exchange activity' KRI counts findings that are related to abnormal interactions detected between the cluster and external peers, while the 'Outbound approach to a new server' KRI counts findings that are related to new detected servers approaches by the cluster.

 ## Next steps
 {: #network-next}